Beware of Cyber Attacks & Natural Disasters

-This concern had been raised to a record high in the last few years, with the WannaCry ransomware attacks.
+There is a concern with the record high WannaCry ransomware attacks in the last few years.
 With attacks on our critical infrastructures increasing, we should be very concerned.

 These attacks often go unreported because governments and corporations want to protect their reputations.
 For example, In 2011, workers at a utility in Illinois found an issue with the controls that managed the water system.
-Their IT system had been hacked by an Eastern European criminal syndicate.
+An Eastern European criminal syndicate was able to hack into their IT system.
 The perpetrators too control of the system and turned the pump on and off repeatedly until it burned out.
 Cyber attacks like this that target our critical infrastructures are a very real threat.

 All Of This Creates The Perfect Storm

-Industrial facilities, telecoms networks, and defense warning systems are controlled by technology that performs a number of elementary yet mission-critical tasks.
+Technology that performs a number of elementary, yet mission-critical tasks control our industrial facilities, telecoms networks, and defense warning systems.
 However, despite their importance, they remain highly vulnerable from an IT security standpoint.

-If hackers compromised these targets during an earthquake, flood or firestorm, panic would ensure, confusion could result in mass casualties (or fatalities) and civilization as we know it would be extinguished.
-An attack like this would be deemed the perfect storm from a hacker’s perspective.
+Hackers could compromise these targets during an earthquake, flood or firestorm, panic would ensure, and confusion results in mass casualties (or fatalities).
+An attack like this could be deem the perfect storm from a hacker’s perspective.